The most beautiful fishing experiences in France and elsewhere

 Our role is mainly to raise funds and redistribute them to finance projects that meet the criteria of the calls for tenders that we will launch.

 How do you go about recovering the necessary funds and subsequently to introduce black-bass?

 We mainly sell our works on the page in the form of one-off auctions but also in the form of numbered art prints.
 We donate all of the proceeds to the association's fund.
 Some artists have also joined us to offer a helping hand.
 There will certainly be a few more guests this year to expand the offer a bit.

-We have also received strong support from Abu Garcia / Berkley for the Biscarosse stocking project.
-This gave us food for thought on the possibility of soliciting industrialists to participate in specific stocking campaigns in exchange for a communication in their favor as we did on the last campaign.
+We have also received significant support from Abu Garcia / Berkley for the Biscarosse stocking project.
+This gave us food for thought on the possibility of soliciting industrialists to participate in specific stocking campaigns in exchange for a communication in their favor, as we did on the last campaign.

 Could you tell us about your biggest successes with Don't drop the Bass since its inception?